 - 1. Play begins with a kick off and proceeds until the ball leaves the field of play, a rule violation occurs or a goals is scored. - Kick off The kickoff begins with both teams' players on their end of the field and the ball in the center of the field (1).
 The kick must go forward and the player taking the kick may not play the ball again until another player touches it.
 The team defending the kick must be outside the center circle when the kick is taken but may move forward as soon as it is.
 A goal CANNOT be scored directly from a kick off. - 2.
-If one team causes the ball to leave the field of play the other team is awarded possession. - If the ball crosses the touchline because of a kick by either team, a throw-in from that spot is given (2).
+If one team causes the ball to leave the field of play the other team is awarded possession and given a throw-in.
 The person throwing in must use both hands, bringing the ball behind their head, and throw with both feet in contact with the ground.
-The player taking the throw-in may not play the ball until another player has touched it.
+The player taking the throw-in may not play the ball again until another player touches it.
 The team defending the throw may not closely guard the player throwing the ball into play.
-A goal may not be scored directly from a thrown in. - If the ball crosses the goal line because of a kick by the defensive team, a corner kick from the nearest corner is awarded (3).
-The player taking the kick may not play the ball again until another player touches it.
-The team defending the kick must be 10 yards away when the kick is taken, but may move forward as soon as it is.
-A goal may be scored directly from a corner kick. - If the ball crosses the goal line because of a kick by the offensive team, a goal kick from anywhere in the goal box the defensive team chooses is awarded (4).
-The player taking the kick may not play the ball again until another player touches it.
-The team defending the kick must be 10 yards away when the kick is taken but may move forward as soon as it is.
-A goal may be scored directly from a goal kick. - 2.
+A goal may not be scored directly from a thrown in. - If the ball crosses the touchline because of a kick by either team, a throw-in from that spot is given (2). - If the ball crosses the goal line because of a kick by the defensive team, a corner throw from the nearest corner is awarded (3). - If the ball crosses the goal line because of a kick by the offensive team, a goal throw from the goal line at the nearest corner is awarded (4). - 3.
 Pushing, shoving, tripping, elbowing, charging, blocking, spiting, cursing, or the use of hands, are not permitted.
 If one of these actions results in an unfair advantage gained, the referee may award an indirect free kick from the spot of the foul (5).
 The kick doesn't have to go forward, but the player taking the kick may not play the ball again until another player touches it.
-The team defending the kick must be five yards away if space permits when the kick is taken, but may move forward as soon as it is kicked.
-All free kicks are indirect.
-A goal may be not be scored until the ball has been played or touched by a second player of either team.
-If the ball goes directly into the goal, no goal is counted, a goal kick is awarded to the defending team. - 3.
-When a goal is scored, possession is awarded to the other team and they kick off (1). - 4.
+The team defending the kick must be ten yards away if space permits when the kick is taken, but may move forward as soon as it is kicked.
+A goal may be not be scored from an indirect free kick.
+If the ball goes directly into the goal, no goal is counted, a goal throw is awarded to the defending team. - 4.
+If a goal is scored, possession is awarded to the other team and they kick off (1). - 5.
 Player positioning is up to the coaches and assigning primarily defensive or offensive positions is accepted.
 However, goal hanging and/or stationing a player in the immediate proximity of the goal is strongly discouraged.
 Please note this direction applies to either offensive or defensive players.
 If observed by the referee the coach will be notified and that coach is expected to encourage that player to become more actively involved in the game.